lipiecki/PostForecasts.jl/docs/src/examples.md

 pf = loaddata(Symbol(:pangu, leadtime, variable))
 println("$(uppercase(string(variable))) forecasts with lead time of $(leadtime) hours")
 ```

-Compute the quantile forecasts (9 quantiles at equidistant probabilities) using IDR with a training window of a single year.
+Compute the quantile forecasts for 9 deciles using IDR with a training window of a single year.
 ```julia
 qf = point2quant(fs, :idr, 364, 9)
 ```

-Print the coverage of `ps`.
+Then print the coverage of `qf`.
 ```julia
 println("\t", "-"^73)
 println("\t| \t\t\t Coverage of α-quantiles \t\t\t|")